csm10495/cDashboard/README.md

 cStickies

 First and foremost, the user can create sticky notes (cStickies) to jot down quick thoughts, lists, and other things.
 They can be made by clicking File -> New Sticky -> <Color>.
 Also there exists a keyboard shortcut (Ctrl-T) to create a new sticky of your favorite color, which can be set to anything on the RGB spectrum.
+Within a cSticky, rich text formatting can be done on the fly using various keyboard shortcuts:
+Ctrl + I -> Italics
+Ctrl + B -> Bold
+Ctrl + U -> Underline
+Ctrl + S -> Strikethrough

 cPic

 cPic is an easy way to display a photo on the Dashboard.
-To create one, go to File -> New cPic... and select the picture file (bmp, gif, jpeg, png.)
+To create one, go to File -> New cPic... and select the picture file(s) (bmp, gif, jpeg, png.)
 The user can also customize the view property to be stretch, center, tile, none, etc...
 When a cPic is made, the file is copied, so it can be deleted from its original location.
+If multiple files are selected, a random image will be chosen during each fade_in().
+The Slideshow Manager can also be used to manage (add, delete) the images shown by the cPic.

+cStopwatch

+cStopwatch is a quick stopwatch that counts up from zero.
+It also maintains a record of when it was started.

 Preferences
 ===========

-cDash BackColor
+cDash Background

 The user has the ability to set the color of the Dashboard.
 The color, along with all other settings stays throughout resets of the program (and computer.)
+The user can also select a wallpaper image, along with layout for said image.

 Default Monitor